 To wake up with the mountain view in front of your eyes and the sound of the flowing stream nearby.
 No need to pay for your stay, which helps with your budget traveling style.
 What else do you need?
 Wild camping can be very rewarding when done right.
-Check my top wild camping tips and the list of essential camping gear to have a great camping experience!
+Check my top wild camping tips and the list of essential camping gear to have a great first wild camping experience!

 Or is it?